Yesterday when I was out walking our sweet puppy, I happened upon a gorgeous Liquid Amber Tree.

 - 2 Korean pears

-- Place the 4 wrapped pears on the parchment-covered baking sheet and bake in the preheated 375 degree F oven until golden brown, about 45 minutes.
+Place the 4 wrapped pears on the parchment-covered baking sheet.
+Use a pastry brush to coat them with the melted butter, and then bake in the preheated 375 degree F oven until golden brown, about 45 minutes.
 (If any portion of the wonton wrappers seem like they are becoming too dark before the pears are done baking, cover just those areas with small pieces of foil.)

 While I'm featuring Korean pears, you could also use Bosc or another firm pear.